aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex1overview/Step1.en.md

 +++

 {{% notice info %}}
-Points and socreboard only apply when this lab is run during an AWS Event.
+Points and scoreboard only apply when this lab is run during an AWS Event.
 If you're running this lab independently, you have the top score!
+{{% /notice %}}
+{{% notice info %}}
 AWS Event: Be sure you've set a family-friendly team name in Event Engine, especially if you think you'll be on the top of the scoreboard!
 {{% /notice %}}